top of page

 Drew Gardner and Jesse Sheppard, the two-guitar duo of Elkhorn, share a musical brotherhood that spans several decades.
 From their nascent high school socialist-realist post punk band, Mayfirst, to teenage scavenger trips to the Princeton Record Exchange and City Gardens, the two came of age goofing along to the Dead Kennedys, the Butthole Surfers, and Sonic Youth in the dank Jersey/Philly-scene music holes.

 The inherent duality of the band—acoustic/electric, traditional/modern, 12-string/6-string, fingerpicking/plectrum, ostinato/lead—coalesced to create the unified Elkhorn sound.
-They played their first show in 2013, and put out three official releases over the coming years: Elkhorn (Beyond Beyond is Beyond, 2016), The Black River (Debacle, 2017), and Lionfish (Eiderdown, 2018).
-East and West coast tours followed.
+They played their first show in 2013, and put out three official releases as a duo over the coming years: Elkhorn (Beyond Beyond is Beyond, 2016), The Black River (Debacle, 2017), and Lionfish (Eiderdown, 2018).
+First touring the East Coast in 2016; West Coast and Mid West tours followed, including appearances at DebacleFest in Seattle and The Milwaukee Psych Fest.

 Elkhorn music unfolds at its own pace.
 It is music with a point of view and momentum.
 It begins with an intention to be sincere and fully expressive in the moment, and often results in musical journeys toward transcendence.
 The duo is multitudes.
 The duo is one.